adriflorence/Basic-Algorithms/README.md

 Given an input array consisting on only 0, 1, and 2, sort the array in a **single traversal**.
 You're not allowed to use any sorting function that Python provides.

-Note: O(n) does not necessarily mean single-traversal.
-For e.g. if you traverse the array twice, that would still be an O(n) solution but it will not count as single traversal.
+Note: `O(n)` does not necessarily mean single-traversal.
+For e.g. if you traverse the array twice, that would still be an `O(n)` solution but it will not count as single traversal.

 # TASK 5 - Autocomplete with Tries

-See task in Notebook
+First, create a working trie for storing strings.
+Create:
+- A Trie class that contains the root node (empty string)
+- A TrieNode class that exposes the general functionality of the Trie, like inserting a word or finding the node which represents a prefix.

+Secondly, implement an autocomplete feature by creating a new function on the TrieNode object that will return all complete word suffixes that exist below it in the trie.

+For example, if the Trie contains the words `["fun", "function", "factory"]` and we ask for suffixes from the f node, we would expect to receive `["un", "unction", "actory"]` back from `node.suffixes()`.

 # TASK 6 - Max and Min in a Unsorted Array

 In this problem, look for smallest and largest integer from a list of unsorted integers.
-The code should run in O(n) time.
+The code should run in `O(n)` time.
 Do not use Python's inbuilt functions to find min and max.

-Bonus Challenge: Is it possible to find the max and min in a single traversal?
+Is it possible to find the max and min in a single traversal?

 # TASK 7 - HTTPRouter using a Trie